 Jim’s musical interests are eclectic, from jazz to oratorio, classical to easy listening, musical theatre to opera … and he still likes the occasional brass band!

-Born in Leeds Sharron began at the Jean Pearce school of dance.
-She sang in choirs and acted from early childhood, performing semi-professionally in clubs by the age of 15.
-At 19 she joined the acclaimed Showstoppers song and dance troupe, touring theatres, clubs and elderly homes around Leeds and Yorkshire with fund-raising shows; later touring clubs as part of a duo.
+Born in Leeds Sharron began at 3 years of age at the Jean Pearce school of dance in Leeds.
+Singing in choirs and acted from early childhood she became a semi-professional singer in clubs by the age of 15.
+At 19 she joined the acclaimed Leeds entertainment group, The Showstoppers.

 Singing has always been part of Rachel’s life; formative memories include Sunday hymn-singing and singing in the school choir under the baton of Agnes Grisdale at Christmas concerts.